ARCLabUNO/arclabwebsite/content/projects/2025_50th_street/index.md

 One such program is 50th Street Landing Reentry Program in Omaha, Nebraska.
 This study will (1) establish the referral and acceptance process to 50th Street Landing, (2) take stock of the program’s structure and requirements, including the documenting the scientific rigor of the programmatic elements (i.e., are the courses being delivered evidencebased) and conducting interviews with program participants’ and stakeholders to determine if they believe the reentry program is helpful, and (3) provide basic descriptives on program completion.

 This is a six-month project funded by Sherwood Foundation for $33,465.

+UPDATE: As of March 2025, the project has shifted gears to focus on an alternative reentry house, which is in development, funded by the non-profit organization Good Turn Labor.